-You don't have to play every hand dealt to you.
+You don’t have to play every hand dealt with you.
 There is a hand dealt approximately every two minutes.
-Probably the first biggest mistake beginning poker player’s makes is that they play far too many hands.
-When you're just starting out playing "poker", you want to play lots of it, and that means staying in hands that aren't very good just to get lucky or be part of the action.
-But playing more doesn't mean that you are winning more, it usually means you are losing more.
-If you find you're staying in on half or more of the hands you're dealt, you need to upgrade your starting hands requirements.
+Probably the first biggest mistake beginning poker players make is that they play far too many hands.
+When you’re just starting out playing “poker”, you want to play lots of it, and that means staying in hands that aren’t very good just to get lucky or be part of the action.
+But playing more doesn’t mean that you are winning more, it usually means you are losing more.
+If you find you’re staying in on half or more of the hands you’re dealt, you need to upgrade your starting hand’s requirements.
 Develop a range that fits your game style.
-But all in all play less, play premium equals win more.
+But all in all, play less, play premium equals win more.

 “The hardest tumble a man can take is to fall over his own bluff